Available Opportunities Within the Program

 Master of Arts in Leadership Graduate Program

-St. Lawrence University seeks a graduate student to join the University’s Sustainability Program<https://www.stlawu.edu/sustainability-program> as an In-Residence Community & Food Coordinator in the Masters of Arts in Leadership Program<https://www.stlawu.edu/graduate-programs>.
+The Sustainability Program has an In-Residence Community & Food Coordinator Graduate Assistant in the Masters of Arts in Leadership Program.
 The individual will assist in development of a strong living/learning community and leadership skills among students, supporting curriculum through experiential learning, and the development of relationships with broader community partners.

-This is a new position and planned for 10 working months with ability to live in residence for 12 months.
-25 hours paid weekly.
-Remuneration includes on-site tiny house living, student health insurance, and eligibility for full tuition remission.
+This position expected 10 working months with ability to live in residence for 12 months with 25 hours paid weekly.
+Remuneration includes on-site tiny house living, student health insurance, and full tuition remission.

 Funded, Stipend & Housing!